Kaialogen/HBCS-CW2/TO-DO.md

 6. Some movie Posters are in different languages
 7. Some descriptions in movies.js are not very descriptive
 8. Prices of movies are different when added to basket
+9. Movies can be added multiple times to the basket

 # Stuff changed:
 - Added index.html page with a redirect to shop.html to help users get to the right page (Kaialogen)